pyccel/pyccel/README.rst

 We recommend using GFortran and Open-MPI.

 Pyccel also depends on several Python3 packages, which are automatically downloaded by pip, the Python Package Installer, during the installation process.
-In addition to these, unit tests require the *mpi4py*, *pytest* and *coverage* packages, while building the documentation requires Sphinx <http://www.sphinx-doc.org/>.
+In addition to these, unit tests require the *scipy*, *mpi4py*, *pytest* and *coverage* packages, while building the documentation requires Sphinx <http://www.sphinx-doc.org/>.

 Linux Debian/Ubuntu/Mint
 ************************